What is a CD Ladder?

 To illustrate how a CD ladder works, suppose you had $10,000 available for CD investing, but you're afraid to tie up your cash for any longer than 6-months.
 Therefore, you elect to purchase a $10,000 6-month certificate of deposit that pays you, say 1% interest.

 With CD laddering, you can achieve a happy medium.

-Using the above example, instead of investing $10,000 in a single 6-month certificate of deposit earning only 1%, you would split up the $10,000 into 6 certificates of deposit -- each with a term that is 6-months longer than the others.
+Using the above example, instead of investing $10,000 in a single 6-month certificate of deposit earning only 1%, you would split up the $10,000 into 6 CDs -- each with a term that is 6-months longer than the others.

-The beauty of CD laddering, is that eventually all of your money will be earning the higher interest rate (2.25% in our example), but you will still have access to 1/6th of your cash every six months.
+The beauty of CD laddering is that eventually all of your money will be earning the higher interest rate (2.25% in our example), but you will still have access to 1/6th of your cash every six months.
 Cool!

-CD laddering, or CD investing in general, should only be considered if you have a fully funded emergency fund (3-6 months of your take-home pay, preferably stored in a money market account), and you have paid off all of your high interest debt.
+CD laddering, or CD investing in general, should only be considered if you have a fully funded emergency fund (3-6 months of your take-home pay, preferably stored in a money market account), and you have paid off all of your high-interest debt.

 If you don't have a fully funded emergency fund, then you shouldn't be putting your savings into an account where emergency withdrawals will wipe out your interest earnings -- or worse, incur early withdrawal penalties.